-The academy gates will open at 8:30am each morning and your parents/carers will wait on the playground with you until the classroom door is opened at 8:45am.
-We ask that your parents/carers drop you off at the classroom door so that you (and the other children!) settle quickly and are ready to start the academy day.
-If your parents/carers need to speak to the teacher then they just need to let us know at the door and this can be arranged.
-We also ask that we are informed if someone different will be picking you up in the afternoon.
+The academy gates will open at 8:30am each morning and we ask that your parents/carers drop you off at the academy gates so that you (and the other children!) settle quickly and are ready to start the academy day.
+We ask that the office are informed if someone different will be picking you up in the afternoon.

-Each morning the children come in and put their coats on pegs, packed lunches in the baskets provided and book bags away.
-They will then sit quietly and complete the early morning work on the desks whilst Miss Munford and Miss Browne call the register to check if all of the children are in the academy.
-You will be asked if you are having a school dinner or a packed lunch.
+Each morning the children come in and put their coats and bags into their lockers and packed lunches into the cookery room.
+They will then sit quietly and complete the early morning maths challenge or read to an adult at their desks whilst Mrs Keighley and Miss Browne call the register to check if all of the children are in the academy.
+You will be asked what you are having for lunch.

-Maths is taught in class which is structured so all children are able to access and succeed.
-We start with counting forwards and back in 1s, 2s, 5s, and 10s.
-We then often start with a game that engages the children in what they are going to investigate during the lesson.
-We are working on their understanding of the number system and place value.
-We strive to make the lessons interactive and enjoyable with well thought out equipment used to aid learning this can all be found in our maths areas or in our table trays.
+We start our Maths lessons with Just Know It’s, focussing on key maths skills and facts that the children need to learn.
+For example doubling, number bonds and time.
+We practise counting forwards and back in 1s, 2s, 5s, and 10s daily.
+We strive to make the lessons interactive and enjoyable with well thought out equipment used to aid learning this can all be found in our maths areas or in our resource trays.

 There are lots of things that you can do at home to help you with your maths, such as:

-During the morning the academy will provide you with a healthy snack and a drink.
-We encourage the children to be as independent as possible, even when peeling fruit and pouring drinks!
-Please let the teacher know if you child has any allergies.
+At break time the children are provided with a healthy snack and are prompted to have a drink and go to the toilet.
+Throughout the day the children have access to their EWOA water bottles which they need to take home and bring to the academy daily.
+We encourage the children to be as independent as possible, even when peeling fruit and refilling drinks!
+Please let the teacher and office know if you child has any allergies.

 We will be listening to you read and share sentences and books.
 We will also be playing some interactive games that support you to recognise the phonic sounds in different words.

 After a busy day, it’s time for you to go home!
-We will all sit on the carpet together and your parents/carers will wait outside the classroom door to pick you up.
-Once one of the adults sees your parent/carer you will be called to go home.
+We will independently collect our things for home and all sit on the carpet together for a story.
+We will then line up on the playground and wait for your parents/carers to pick you up.
+Once one of the academy adults sees your parent/carer you will be called to go home, please do not leave the line unless an adult has called you.
 Unfortunately, we can’t let you go home with a different adult unless we have been told that you are being picked up by someone different.